How to Say "If the dragon goes to the tower, the dragon can see the stars" in Korean | -(으)면 Grammar

 Quick Answer: "If the dragon goes to the tower, the dragon can see the stars" in Korean is "용이 탑에 가면, 별을 볼 수 있어요." (yongi tape gamyeon, byeoleul bol su iteoyo.).
 It uses the -(으)면 grammar pattern (If/When (-(으)면)).
 Level: A2.

-Want to express "If the dragon goes to the tower, the dragon can see the stars" in Korean?
-Say "용이 탑에 가면, 별을 볼 수 있어요.".
-The grammar point -(으)면 (A2) is essential for everyday Korean conversation.
-Read on for a full breakdown.
+Struggling with how to say "If the dragon goes to the tower, the dragon can see the stars" in Korean?
+Here is the natural way: "용이 탑에 가면, 별을 볼 수 있어요.".
+We will unpack the -(으)면 grammar and show you exactly how it works.

 What does "If the dragon goes to the tower, the dragon can see the stars" mean in Korean?

-The Korean sentence "용이 탑에 가면, 별을 볼 수 있어요." translates to "If the dragon goes to the tower, the dragon can see the stars." in English. "용이 탑에 가면, 별을 볼 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "용이 탑에 가면, 별을 볼 수 있어요." translates to "If the dragon goes to the tower, the dragon can see the stars." in English. "용이 탑에 가면, 별을 볼 수 있어요." might look complex at first, but it follows a predictable pattern.
+It says "if the dragon goes to the tower, the dragon can see the stars" by placing the key action at the very end — a hallmark of Korean grammar.

 Pronunciation guide: yongi tape gamyeon, byeoleul bol su iteoyo.